-In addition, this program requires students to make application to the Teacher Education Program during their sophomore year.
+In addition, students are required to make application to the Teacher Education Program during their sophomore year.
 To be fully admitted into the Teacher Education Program, students must complete Edu 102 Foundations of Education, Edu 201 Education Technology, and Edu 202 Exploring Current Issues in Education, with no less than a 2.75 GPA for these three courses.
-The maintaining of a 2.5 GPA in all general education and Bible/theology courses is required for both admittance to and completion of the Education Program.
+The maintaining of a 2.5 GPA in all general education, Bible/ theology, and EDU courses is required for both admittance to and completion of the Education Program.

-Application also includes taking and passing one of the state-required basic skills test (Praxis I, CBEST, NES, WEST-B); fingerprint clearance with TSPC, and undergoing an interview with the Director or designee of the Teacher Education Department.
+Application also includes taking and passing one of the state-required basic skills test (NES Essential Academic Skills (which is preferred), or CBEST, or WEST-B, or PRAXIS); fingerprint clearance with TSPC, and undergoing an interview with the Director or designee of the Teacher Education Department.
 The basic skills test(s) and fingerprinting have fees associated with them which are the responsibility of the student.

-Detailed information about the Education Program, the admissions process, specifics about fees, tests, fingerprinting, and other information can be found on Multnomah Connect at the

-Teacher Education Resource Center.
-To be recommended for licensure, TSPC also requires a Multiple Subjects exam and a Civil Rights exam to be taken prior to being granted a license.
+Detailed information about the Education Program, the admissions process, specifics about fees, tests, fingerprinting, and other information can be found on Multnomah Connect at the Teacher Education Resource Center.
+To be recommended for licensure, TSPC also requires a Multiple Subjects exam and a Civil Rights exam to be taken and passed prior to student teaching.